-Fig. 5 Dual light-emitting patterned ML devices: (a) photo of patterned hexagonal mesh, (b) ML from hexagonal mesh emitting green and orange, (c) a photograph of the hexagonal mesh under stretching and release, (d) a concentric square (i) without and (ii) under UV illumination (365 nm), (e) a ML image and (f) a ML spectrum at three regions: A, B, and C. The scale bar is 10 mm.
+Fig. 5 Dual light-emitting patterned ML devices: (a) photograph of a patterned hexagonal mesh, (b) ML from the hexagonal mesh emitting green and orange, (c) a photograph of the hexagonal mesh under stretching and release, (d) a concentric square (i) without and (ii) under UV illumination (365 nm), (e) a ML image and (f) a ML spectrum at three regions: A, B, and C. The scale bar is 10 mm.